nicoddemus/nicoddemus.github.io/_src/content/pytest-2016-sprint.md

 working on meta-improvements like moving the project to GitHub, improving the release process, documentation, etc.

-Pytest was created such an intelligent and friendly people, so I'm really happy to be able to work on it and be part of the community.
+Pytest was created by such intelligent and friendly people, so I'm really happy to be able to work on it and be part of the community.